Harald-U/kubernetes-handson/docs/lab1.md

       port: 3000
 ```

-Here we are using my version of the getting-started container image on Docker Hub.
+Here we are using my version of the getting-started container image on Docker Hub (`haraldu/getting-started:latest`).

 The ToDo app runs on port 3000 which will be exposed a NodePort.